imann24/ai-fullstack-roadmap/README.md

-# Full-Stack Developer Roadmap Visualization
+# Full-Stack Developer Roadmap 2025

-An interactive visualization of the journey to becoming a full-stack developer in 2025, built with TypeScript, Tailwind CSS, Parcel, and Mermaid.js.
+An interactive visualization of the journey to becoming a full-stack developer in 2025, built with React, TypeScript, Tailwind CSS, and React Flow.

 ## Features

 - Interactive flowchart diagram showing the full-stack development path
+- Animated node-centering when clicking on roadmap sections
+- Progress tracking with localStorage persistence
 - Detailed information for each step in the roadmap
 - Resource links for learning each technology or concept
+- Task completion tracking with visual progress indicators
+- Dark/light mode theme toggle
-- Modern, responsive UI for desktop and mobile viewing
+- Responsive UI for desktop and mobile viewing

 ## Technologies Used

+- React
 - TypeScript
 - Tailwind CSS
-- Parcel (for bundling)
+- Vite (for bundling)
+- React Flow (for interactive flowchart)
-- Mermaid.js (for flowchart generation)
+- LocalStorage API (for data persistence)

 ## Getting Started

 ### Prerequisites

 - Node.js (v14 or higher)
-- Yarn (v1.22 or higher)
+- Yarn (v1.22 or higher) or npm

 ### Installation